kergoth/meta-kergoth-wip/README.md

     $ for i in meta-kergoth-wip/*/conf/layer.conf; do bitbake-layers add-layer
     ${i%/conf/layer.conf}; done

-### Content Review
+### Layers

+- meta-named-configs: Yocto layer for a prototype of a BBCLASSEXTEND-based approach to recipe variants whose only difference is configuration (e.g. normal and minimal busybox variants)
+- meta-musl-nativesdk: Supports use of musl for nativesdk independent of the selected TCLIBC for target
+- meta-package-auto-deps: Yocto layer to hold work on a general mechanism for handling 'automatic' dependencies like shlibs, pkgconfig, kernel-modules, python, etc
-- meta-pkgconf/recipes-devtools/pkgconf: This is an alternative to pkg-config which has no glib-2.0 dependency, which could potentially be useful to us.
+- meta-pkgconf: This has an alternative to pkg-config which has no glib-2.0 dependency
-  I'm vetting builds using it instead of pkg-config to check its sanity.
-  Usage:

-      PREFERRED_PROVIDER_pkgconfig = "pkgconf"
-      PREFERRED_PROVIDER_pkgconfig-native = "pkgconf-native"
-      PREFERRED_PROVIDER_nativesdk-pkgconfig = "nativesdk-pkgconf"